-The 5 most unexpected animals
+The 5 most unexpected animals in Bruges

 The statue of a bear on the wall of the 15th-century Poortersloge is described as the oldest citizen of Bruges.
 It refers to a mediaeval legend in which the Count of Flanders, Baldwin of the Iron Arm, killed a white bear in the woods near Bruges.
 Ever since, the bear has been the symbol of the city.